saxix/django-strategy-field/README.rst

 As example we can imagine an application that manages `Events` that need to be notified to users.
 Each `Occurrence` of `Event` can be notified using different transport, (email, sms,...).
-We want to be able to add/change the way we send notification, per event basis and simply using the Django admin panel.
+We want to be able to add/change the way we send notification, per event basis, simply using the Django admin panel.

 .. code-block:: python